neuralmagic/guidellm/docs/guides/cli.md

 ## About GuideLLM

-The GuideLLM CLI is a performance benchmarking tool to enable you to evaluate and visualize your LLM inference serving performance before your deploy to production.
-GuideLLM runs via the CLI and takes in a wide array of input arguments to enable you to configure your workload to run benchmarks to the specifications that you desire.
-This ultimately provides the ability to understand bottlenecks in your inference serving pipeline and make changes before your users are effected by your LLM application.
+The GuideLLM CLI is a performance benchmarking tool to enable you to evaluate and enhance your LLM inference serving performance before you deploy to production.
+GuideLLM simulates user LLM workloads through rigorous benchmarking so that you can understand your LLM inference performance.
+This ultimately provides the ability to understand bottlenecks in your inference serving pipeline and make changes before your users are affected by your LLM application.

 ## GuideLLM CLI Quickstart